 Today as a private music teacher, I work every day with young students from age 3 to 15.
 Each lesson is really a lesson in learning how to practice.
 The actual skill-building does not happen in the lesson.
 Mastery happens at home in the daily practice.
 The lesson is where we refine “how to practice.”

-I've just written a book on ways to encourage practicing a musical instrument.
-It's available right now on Amazon and is free as a launch promotion for the next four days.
+I've written a book on ways to encourage practicing a musical instrument.
+It's available on Amazon.
 In the book, you'll learn more mindsets for practicing as well 53 tips to make practice fun.

 Here's some of the fun, unique and innovative things you will learn: